Colombia to Bolivia Discovery

 Day 2: Cartagena

 Get involved with a range of optional activities today.
-Join a city tour, visit the Convento De La Popa or check out the Totumo Mud Volcano.
+Join a city tour, visit the Palace of the Inquisition or check out the Totumo Mud Volcano.
 Alternatively, join a boat trip to the gorgeous Rosario Islands and spend the day snorkelling in the shallows and relaxing on the beach.

 Day 3: Cartagena to Santa Marta